 Papohaku Beach, Molokai

 This is not to say that you will not be able to find a long stretch of beach that will be yours alone and provide an opportunity for nude sunbathing.
-On our last visit to Molokai, we visited Papohaku Beach, one of the world's longest beaches.
-For three miles we saw no one on the beach.
+Often when visiting Molokai, on a beach such as Papohaku Beach, one of the world's longest beaches you'll walk along for three miles and see no one on the beach.
 If you want a private, secluded and beautiful beach, Papohaku is for you.